cdtj/days-in-turkey-bot/pkg/assets/README.md

 # Days in Turkey Telegram Bot Assets
 Here we have assets used in our bot configuration.
-Currently we countrol Countries and Internationalization.
-I also planned to have Penalty calculator here but on practice it doesn't work.
+Currently, we control Countries and Internationalization.
+I also planned to have a Penalty calculator here but in practice, it doesn't work.

 ## Country Configs
 Check `assets/country/.template` for a sample.